 Bridge – LPN to RN Transition

-The licensed practical nurse (LPN) may receive credit for the first-year nursing courses and enter into the second year of the program providing the following requirements are met: (LPNs entering the program in the Spring of 2019 will follow the 2018-19 catalog):
+The licensed practical nurse (LPN) may receive credit for the first-year nursing courses and enter into the second year of the program providing the following requirements are met:

 - High school diploma or equivalent

 - Satisfactory scores in English and math placement tests or completion of MTE units 1-5 and developmental English at WCC or equivalent college course work